Welcome to Software Development on Codidact!

 I understand that my application should have a structure with 3 layers and 2 zones (inside and outside the hexagon):

-Domain: Entities that should be self-contained with their own functionality, Repositories, ValueObjects, Factories, Events, etc. This layer is the center of the hexagon.
+a domain layer, at the center of the hexagon, for Entities that should be self-contained with their own functionality - such as Repositories, ValueObjects, Factories, Events, etc.

-Application: Where the ports should be found.
+an application layer, at the edge of the hexagon, where the ports should be found.
 I've also seen that this is where REST or "input" adapters are typically implemented.
-This layer is at the edge of the hexagon.

-Infrastructure: the implementation of the output ports, where external libraries and frameworks should already be used.
-This layer is outside the hexagon.
+and an infrastructure layer, outside the hexagon, containing the implementation of the output ports, where external libraries and frameworks should already be used.

 Shop (Base Module)